 "Turfgrass as an Equine Sports Surface" consisted of three live webinars in June 2021.
 The sessions had over 13 national and international speakers, all experts in their fields.
 The webinars were recorded and split into invidual videos for ease of use, resulting in over 20 videos.
 All video content can be watched for free on the UK Ag Equine Programs YouTube channel or by using the links below.

 “Grader School” was offered in September.
 Watch the videos here.

 Certification by University of Kentucky

 The University of Kentucky will be administering the certification program for Turfgrass as an Equine Sports Surface.
-The fee for the certificate is $50, and email notification will be sent when the testing portion for the certificate launches in July.
+The fee for the certificate is $50.
 Please note that the $50 fee covers material for all three days.
-Anyone who is taking the certificate test will have access to all videos.
+Anyone taking the certificate test will have access to all videos.

-Sign up to receive email updates about the Racecourse Manager Certification Program here.
+Sign up to receive email updates about the Racecourse Manager Certificate Program here.
 You will receive information about upcoming continuing education programs for racing and equine professionals, deadlines, zoom links, detailed agendas, etc.

 If you have specific concerns or questions, email firstname.lastname@example.org.

-Mark your calendar: The Racecourse Manager Certification Program: Grader School is the second continuing education program in the series.
-Grader School is a limited-enrollment, competitive program that will launch for selected individuals in September.
+The Racecourse Managers Certificate Program: Grader School is the second continuing education program in the series.
+Grader School is a limited-enrollment, competitive program.
+Learn more here.

-The Racecourse Manager Certification Program: Turfgrass as an Equine Sports Surface has been generously supported by John Deere.
+The Racecourse Managers Certificate Program: Turfgrass as an Equine Sports Surface has been generously supported by John Deere.
 Other sponsors include Duralock, Horsemen’s Track and Equipment, Inc., and Equinox Racing.

 Introduction and motivation for talks